 Many visitors have experienced the museum, which offers the opportunity to learn about the rich heritage of being Deaf in America.
 We are a non-profit 501c3 foundation and offer group tours and special events by appointment.
 There is no admission fee, though donations are greatly appreciated.

-The Museum currently offers Tours, Exhibits, Featured Exhibits and Digital Collections for public viewing.
+The Museum currently offers Tours, Exhibits, and Featured Exhibits for public viewing.
 What's amazing is that only about 40% of the Museum's vast collections are currently on display, while 60% is being catalogued and archived in storage.

 However, the Museum is at the cusp of another exciting phase of re-design and expansion in the coming years ahead with goals to showcase more of the collections through its revolving exhibits!
 Please consider becoming an annual supporter as a Friend of MDHAC or a Volunteer to help make history with the expansion of programs to preserving the language, art, culture, history and contributions of diverse Deaf people.
 You can leave a lasting legacy for future generations to learn about and be inspired!